If you’re just getting started with your content marketing strategy, chances are you’ve been asking yourself, “How do I know what to write about?”

 Create new content or improve the existing ones.
 If you’re not sure where to start, consider hiring a professional content writer or digital marketing agency to help you with this process.

-This involves looking at the top results for high-priority keyword opportunities.
-You can also use tools like Google’s Search Console, KeywordTool.io, or AnswerThePublic to uncover new keyword ideas, content ideas, or keyword variations/subtopics.
+You can also use some other tools like Google’s Search Console, KeywordTool.io, or AnswerThePublic to get more keyword opportunities, content, or subtopics.

 1. Using Ahrefs to Do a Content Gap Analysis